korcsmarosgroup/gut-COVID/readme.md

 Specifically, the contained code is used to process the single cell RNAseq epithelial and immune data and use it as input to build intracellular and intercellular epithelial-immune cell interaction networks affected upon SARS-CoV-2 infection.
 This repository is divided into different folders, whereby the suffix “intra” or “extra” indicates whether the section relates to the intracellular or intercellular networks.
 For each set of folders, there is one folder for the input data, one for the network reconstruction part and one for the network analysis part.
 Additionally, one folder contains scripts used to process the epithelial and immune cell data prior to network reconstruction and analysis.
 Please note that some manual/non-scripted analysis was carried out alongside these scripts, for example the merging of the viral_protein and viral_miRNAs networks was carried out using the merge function in Cytoscape (Institute for Systems Biology, 2019).
 Description of the different folders and scripts is provided below.

+## Some further information about this lung data related pipeline

+# Regarding the 4_Intra_create_merged_network folder

+- Here, you have to take the two output networks from virallink (*3_Intra_analysis_ViralLink* folder) (viral RNA and proteins) and you have to import them into Cytoscape, following to merge them using the *Merge* function of Cytoscape.
+- NOTE: before merging, you have to add an additional column called 'source_node' (viral protein OR viralmirna) for the node table, which in the merged network will allow to remember if the node belonged to the virallink mirna or virallink protein network.
+- After merging, you have to export the node table of the merged network, which will be used to run the functional analysis(5_functional_analysis) in the next step.

+# Regarding the 6_Intra_Inter_summary_figure folder

+This network is the summary, where you have to connect the intracellular merged network with the intercellular one.

 ## References list